Grades 8-12 (Morven Campus)

 The Physical Education Department provides students with the opportunity to develop appropriate fitness and motor skills, acquire knowledge, and demonstrate a positive attitude in a variety of recreational and team related activities.
 Students will be encouraged to take risks, challenge themselves, work with others cooperatively, and develop an appreciation of a healthy lifestyle through daily activities.
 While students are evaluated on participation, attendance and personal fitness, we encourage students to take ownership of their learning by getting involved with the evaluation process.

 Collingwood’s commitment to high academic achievement allows students in upper grade levels to take advantage of the many Advanced Placement (AP) options offered at our school.
-AP courses are university-level studies, and students who complete these courses and their exams are able to receive university credits that can be applied to their first year studies.
+AP courses are university-level studies.
+Students who complete these courses and their exams are able to receive university credits that can be applied to their first-year studies.
 All of our AP course offerings require a strong skills base, a strong background of general knowledge, and excellent work habits.

 All AP courses at Collingwood have been audited and approved by the authorizing board (The College Board).
 More information is available at the AP Central Website.